solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 There is a [MySQL](https://marketplace.visualstudio.com/items?itemName=formulahendry.vscode-mysql) extension that allows developers to organize their database connections, administer databases, and query databases.
 Consider adding it to Visual Studio Code environment to make working with MySQL instances more efficient.

+When you done developing for the day, you can stop Flexible Server.
+This feature helps keep the organizational costs low.

 ## Development languages

 Once an editor is selected, the next step is to pick a development language or platform.
 Below are some quick links: